Roger P. Scheer

 Roger P. Scheer (born November 13, 1934) was a major general in the United States Air Force who served as Commander of the United States Air Force Reserve Command, Headquarters U.S. Air Force, Washington, D.C., and commander, Headquarters Air Force Reserve, a separate operating agency located at Robins Air Force Base, Georgia.
 As chief of Air Force Reserve, he served as the principal adviser on Reserve matters to the Air Force Chief of Staff.
 As commander of AFRES, he had full responsibility for the supervision of U.S. Air Force Reserve units around the world.

 Scheer was born in 1934, in Akron, Colorado, and graduated from high school in Hinsdale, Illinois, in 1952.
-He received a bachelor of science degree in mechanical engineering from the University of Colorado, Boulder, in 1957 and a master's degree in business administration from Central State University, Edmond, Oklahoma, in 1977.
+He received a bachelor of science degree in mechanical engineering from the University of Colorado Boulder in 1957 and a master's degree in business administration from Central State University, Edmond, Oklahoma, in 1977.

 After receiving his commission as a second lieutenant through the University of Colorado's Air Force Reserve Officer Training Corps program, Scheer earned his pilot wings in 1958 at Webb Air Force Base, Texas.
 He then completed training at Moody Air Force Base, Georgia, and was assigned to Ramstein Air Base, West Germany, flying F-86Ds with the 514th Fighter-Interceptor Squadron.
 In 1961 he transferred to Spangdahlem Air Base, West Germany, where he served as standardization and evaluation officer with the 8th Tactical Fighter Squadron, flying F-IOOs and F-lO5s.

 He returned to the United States in 1963 and was assigned to the 4th Tactical Fighter Wing, Seymour Johnson Air Force Base, North Carolina, as standardization and evaluation officer, flying F-lO5s.
-During the last six months of this tour of duty, he was on temporary duty at lncirlik Air Base, Turkey, as a member of a rotational squadron.
+During the last six months of this tour of duty, he was on temporary duty at Incirlik Air Base, Turkey, as a member of a rotational squadron.

 Scheer then was assigned to the 67th Tactical Fighter Squadron at Kadena Air Base, Okinawa, in August 1965.
 Almost immediately, he was sent on temporary duty to Korat Royal Thai Air Force Base, Thailand, where in 1965 and 1967 he flew 168 combat missions.
 In July 1969 he transferred to the 355th Tactical Fighter Wing at Takhli Royal Thai Air Force Base, Thailand, where he served as operations officer and chief of standardization and evaluation and again flew F-IO5s.